isabella232/GSoC17/Journal/Week_11.md

  files and the potential to have different files in different processing tasks.
 For instance, in a pipeline with 3 tasks, file1 might be in task 1 while file2 might be in task 3, just because file1 is larger than file3.
-  Therefore, the ability for process different files and get the results of a given pipeline for each file independently is something we want to achieve.
+  Therefore, the ability to process different files and get the results of a given pipeline for each file independently is something we want to achieve.

    I have made a example script that uses current api to handle this kind of